OrdnanceSurvey/osngd-resources/styling/stylesheets/esri-stylesheets-lyr/contextual/README.md

 Repeat step 6 for all layers.

-## Compatibility notes

-These Layer Files are compatible with ESRI ArcGIS 9.3 and later

 ## Additional information

 [More information about how to download, apply and customise our stylesheets including a Stylesheet User Guide](http://www.ordnancesurvey.co.uk/resources/carto-design/cartographic-stylesheets.html)